Parametric measures of variability induced by risk measures: Definitions

 which is the range functional, and it is simply denoted by $\Delta_1$.
 Both $\Delta^Q_p$ and $\Delta^\ES_p$ belong to the class of distortion riskmetrics (\cite{WWW20,WWW20b}), with many convenient theoretical properties.
-On the other hand, $\Delta^\ex_p$ does not belong to this class, but it also has many nice properties, inherited from expectiles.
-These properties are summarized in Table \ref{tab:1} in Section \ref{sec3}.
+On the other hand, $\Delta^\ex_p$ does not belong to this class, but it also has several nice properties, inherited from those of expectiles.